 Enlisted on September 3rd 1939 and was commissioned in April 1940.

-He died on June 18th 1940 of illness caused by extreme exposure on duties connected with the campaign in Norway.
+Died 18th JUne 1940, age 50, Aberdeen Infirmary, of illness caused by extreme exposure on duties connected with the campaign in Norway, possibly Narvik.

 Buried at Aberdeen, Allenvale Cemetery, Sec.
 3. Grave 231.